Lap up some lycopene with this cool-down classic summer soup. (Photo credit: Doug Young)

 “Isabella [Rossellini] suggested doing a CSA [Community Supported Agriculture], which I was hesitant to do because I never ‘owed’ produce,” recounts Gentry.
 “Being paid upfront was a bit stressful because I didn’t know if we could produce.”

 Her farm’s first CSA began with 30 people and quickly expanded to over 160 in 2023, which Gentry decided to trim for quality control.
-“I dropped it back down to 100 this year and pick-ups on Saturday only.”
+“I dropped it back down to 100 this year and pick-ups on Saturday only,” she says.

 “We process 35 quarts of cut tomatoes to do a batch of gazpacho each week,” says Gentry of the popular offering, which surprisingly has very little garlic, onions or peppers for all its zing.
 “We use a quart of shishito peppers, two onions and three cloves of garlic for all that,” explains Gentry of the ratios.
 “When I put garlic into the food processor, I just use a sliver because garlic is the kind of thing that expands.
 The same with the sherry vinegar.
 A little goes a long way and gives it depth.”

-An Early Girl tip when making the gazpacho at home: “At the farm, we like to keep color groups together, for example, white tomatoes for white gazpacho, yellow tomatoes for yellow gazpacho, red and pink, etc.” says Gentry.
-“With its rich hues, sometimes the mix of colors of the heirlooms can make it kind of brown.”
+Gentry offers an Early Girl tip when making the gazpacho at home: “At the farm, we like to keep color groups together, for example, white tomatoes for white gazpacho, yellow tomatoes for yellow gazpacho, red and pink, etc.” says Gentry.
+This emphasis on simple utilization reflects Gentry’s primary joy within the CSA: teaching members how to make the most of their fresh produce.

 Early Girl Farm gazpacho